AdiIRC/apiv2/docs/tutorial/chapter5/README.md

 ## IEditbox

-Lets examine IEditbox for a moment
+Lets examine IEditbox which is part of argument in this event for a moment:

 ```
 Public string   SelectedText        The selected text in the IEditbox